Here’s a list of different art accent ideas you can add to any writing prompt about snow!

 For all of my writing classes, students write on bordered paper.
 That way they can decorate the border around their writing with an art accent.
 You can print and use this paper as well.
 Here is the paper for Grades K-2 and Grades 2-7.
 Here’s a printout of a border with no lines to use with very early writers like in the sample above.

-Now for snow!
-You can use any one or combine some.
+You can use any one idea or combine some.

 *This post contains affiliate links.
 For more information, see my disclosures here.*